kyracalvert/sound-tune-instrument-hotel/README.md

 1. An 'edit' feature will populate on each card and that cards inputs can be updated.
 2. Build a public view that allows clients to check their own instruments in to the database.
 3. Consider a 'deleteOwner' function.
+4. Design 404.html

 ## Authors
 Kyra Crawford Calvert

 ## To Do:
 - [x] Write to-do list
-- [ ] Write README
+- [x] Write README
 - [x] Setup folders and static files
 - [x] Bring all angular files into Vendors folder
   - [x] Source each into index.html
-- [ ] Image folder and image file for each instrument type
+- [x] Image folder and image files
 - [x] .gitignore
 - [x] Install Express
 - [x] Spin up server